First of all, what is Kalaripayattu?

 The origins of Kalaripayattu are shrouded in myth and legend, and there is no known individual who can be credited with inventing the martial art form.
 Instead, Kalaripayattu is believed to have evolved over thousands of years through the collective efforts of generations of practitioners.

 Historically, Kalaripayattu was developed and refined by various communities in the Indian state of Kerala, including the Nairs, the Ezhavas, and the Cholas.
-These communities developed their own styles and techniques, and over time, Kalaripayattu evolved into a comprehensive system of physical, mental, and spiritual training that is still practised today.
+These communities developed their own styles and techniques, and over time, Kalaripayattu evolved into a comprehensive system of physical, mental, and spiritual training that is still practiced today.

 It is important to note that while Kalaripayattu has a rich history and tradition, it is also a living and evolving art form that continues to adapt to the needs of modern times.